dcyoung/dcyoung.github.io/_pages/resume.md

 - Unsupervised clustering for the organization of unlabeled data
 - Engineering of complex multi-modal feature vectors for clustering, classification and sequence related problems
 - Modeling uncertainty and calibrating networks
+- Creating interactive tooling and dashboards to visualize insights around data, training exepriments and production

 ### ML Ops

+- Designed and implemented data engines for passive and pro-active fetching and subsequent organization of anomalous data from deployed robots
 - Designed and implemented ML Ops systems (workflow and orchestration systems for the ML lifecycle) including dataset maintenance, experiment tracking, model training and evaluation, model optimization, inference serving and deployment all based on open source technologies
 - Designed and implemented systems for highly efficient and scalable distributed training based on open source technologies